KuetTaiAWS/aws-advisor/README.md

 # aws-advisor

+This is an unofficial guidance tool for the AWS environment.

+## Overview
 AWS Advisor is a tool that allows AWS customers to automate checks on their environment and services based on the [AWS Well Architected Framework](https://aws.amazon.com/architecture/well-architected/).
 The purpose of this tool is to provide recommendations on how to improve upon existing setup and configuration.
 This is not intended to be a replacement of the [AWS Well Architected Tool](https://aws.amazon.com/well-architected-tool/) but rather a complement to it.

 ## Prerequisites
+1. Please review the [DISCLAIMER](./DISCLAIMER.md) before proceeding.
-1. You must have an existing AWS Account.
+2. You must have an existing AWS Account.
-2. You must have an IAM user with sufficient read permissions for all of the services to be reviewed.
+3. You must have an IAM user with sufficient read permissions for all of the services to be reviewed.
 See example [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_iam_read-only-console.html).
 The user must also have full access to AWS CloudShell i.e. AWSCloudShellFullAccess.
-3. [Login to your AWS account](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html#start-session) using the above IAM user.
+4. [Login to your AWS account](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html#start-session) using the above IAM user.
-4. Launch your [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html#launch-region-shell) - use may use any region
+5. Launch your [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html#launch-region-shell) - use may use any region

 ![Launch CloudShell](./images/p1-cloudshell.gif)